Flying Blue Extra: Is Essential or Extended Worth It?

 Renewal consideration: Flying Blue Extra does not auto-renew.
 At the end of your 12 months, you make a fresh decision.
 Use the calculator again with your actual data to decide if renewing makes sense.

-SkyStatus FB Extra Calculator next cycle projection showing No Subscription baseline, Essential at -345 euros and -91 percent ROI marked not worth it, and Extended at +109 euros and +16 percent ROI marked as best option worth subscribing
+SkyStatus FB Extra next cycle projection showing No Subscription baseline, Essential at -310 euros and -82 percent ROI marked not worth it, and Extended at +670 euros and +96 percent ROI marked as best and highly worth it

-The next-cycle projection helps you time your subscription - subscribe at the start of a cycle where Extended shows positive ROI.
+The next-cycle projection helps you time your subscription - subscribe at the start of a cycle where Extended shows positive ROI, here +96% for a net value of +670 euros.

 Decision Framework: Which Tier?